Advertisement

 3M+ Annual Tourists

-VBPD has roughly 800 sworn officers covering 497 square miles, one of the largest land areas of any U.S. city.
-It handles resort town crowds at the oceanfront and suburban and rural calls inland, sometimes on the same shift.
+VBPD's sworn officers cover roughly 250 square miles of land (nearly 500 including water), one of the larger footprints of any U.S. city.
+The department handles resort town crowds at the oceanfront and suburban and rural calls inland, sometimes on the same shift.

 Advertisement

-On May 31, 2019, a city employee shot and killed 12 people and wounded four others at the Virginia Beach Municipal Center.
-The attack prompted security reviews across city operations:
+• May 31, 2019: A city employee shoots and kills 12 people at the Virginia Beach Municipal Center, prompting security reviews across city operations.

 Current Encryption Status